The Government has announced 'Local COVID alert level: high' restrictions for Stockton-on-Tees.

 Examples of harassment may include:

-If you are being harassed by your landlord, or someone acting on their behalf, Stockton Council can help.
+If you are being harassed by your landlord, or someone acting on their behalf, contact our Housing Options Team for advice.

 Illegal or unlawful eviction is when a landlord, their agent or any other person acting on the owner's behalf, unlawfully deprives you of all or part of your home or if any person forces you or tries to force you to leave your accommodation without following the correct legal procedure.